 In the first place, even the Federalist John Adams wrote: “Government is instituted for the common good; for the protection, safety, prosperity and happiness of the people; and not for the profit, honor, or private interest of any one man, family, or class of men.
 Therefore the people alone have an incontestable, unalienable, and indefeasible right to institute government and to reform, alter, or totally change the same, when their protection, safety, prosperity and happiness require.”

-Secondly, as already mentioned, the idea that only Christians should rule was and still is in direct violation of Article 6 of the Constitution (which states that there must be no religious test or requirement for office), and in direct violation of the First Amendment, which states there shall be no law concerning the establishment of religion.
-And that was clarified by Thomas Jefferson, who clearly wrote that the freedom of religion clause in the Constitution was to “build a wall of separation between church and state.”
+Secondly, Article 6 of the Constitution states that there must be no religious test or requirement for office), and the First Amendment states there shall be no law concerning the establishment of religion.
+And that was clarified very clearly by Thomas Jefferson, who wrote that the freedom of religion clause in the Constitution was to “build a wall of separation between church and state.”

-Reaganite Republicans and Libertarians disagree.
+Unfortunately for us, Reaganite Republicans and Libertarians disagree.
 Since 1982 many Reaganites on the “Religious Right” have taken the Hamiltonian Federalist view.
-And that has been disastrous because the Federalist Society has increasingly over the last 30 years been using the executive, legislative and judicial branches of government to rig the political economic judicial system so that it serves the interests of the wealthiest few.
-After all, in addition to certain U.S. Supreme Court members, many members of Congress, state legislatures and state and federal judiciaries are members of the Federalist Society.
+And that has been disastrous because the modern Federalist Society has increasingly over the last 30 years been using the executive, legislative and judicial branches of government to rig the political economic judicial system so that it serves the interests of the wealthiest few.
+For after all, in addition to certain U.S. Supreme Court members, many members of Congress, state legislatures and state and federal judiciaries are members of the Federalist Society.

 Their Laissez Faire right-wing political ideology wrongly assumes that the wealthiest few and their large banks, businesses, corporations and insurance companies will operate honestly, ethically and fairly.
 But, the truth is that, given free rein, they usually do not actually earn their income honestly and fairly.
 Furthermore, private charitable organizations cannot possibly provide all the help that is needed.